This Nurse Known as the Lady with the Lamp Revolutionized Health Care

 Why You Need to Know Her Today: The coronavirus.
-With healthcare workers risking their own lives to save others, we should also pay homage to Florence for being the nurse responsible for making hospitals cleaner and safer.
-She proposed and inspired worldwide health reform that encouraged good patient care, particularly through her writings about healthcare.
+With health care workers risking their own lives to save others, we should also pay homage to Florence for being the nurse responsible for making hospitals cleaner and safer.
+She proposed and inspired worldwide health reform that encouraged good patient care, particularly through her writings about health care.
 Her book Notes on Nursing is still in print today.
-FYI International Nurse Day is celebrated on her birthday in May.
+International Nurses Day is celebrated on her birthday every May.

 What She Would Say—Because She Said It Then: “Live life when you have it.
 Life is a splendid gift—there is nothing small about it.”

-How You Can Rock It Now: Victorian brooches and earrings often featured intricate gold designs, semi-precious stones in delicate designs, especially at the beginning of the 20th century when women started wearing lower necklines with upswept hair.
+How You Can Rock It Now: Victorian brooches and earrings often featured gold and semiprecious stones in delicate designs, especially at the beginning of the 20th century when women started wearing lower necklines with upswept hair.